aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 });
 ```

-By default `SRV` DNS record types will target the default container and default
+With `bridge` or `host` network modes, only `SRV` DNS record types are supported.
+By default, `SRV` DNS record types will target the default container and default
 port.
 However, you may target a different container and port on the same ECS task:

 ```ts